-Right now, is an extremely difficult time to conduct Central Location Testing (CLT) with COVID-19 restricting respondent travel.
+Right now, is an extremely difficult time to conduct Central Location Testing (CLT) with COVID-19 restricting participant travel.
 Most major cities have “stay at home” orders or “shelter-in-place” policies, limiting any travel to non-essential businesses.
-Generally, respondents would come to a location or facility to test certain products.
+Generally, participants would come to a location or facility to test certain products.
 The feedback or data is captured onsite and the process is supervised.
 Many businesses that have trained and weekly panels are evaluating the feasible of continuing their research – How do we continue our Central Location Testing?

 What are ways research firms can continue their CLTs?